 BGSU seeks to promote a safe environment so members of our learning community may participate in experiences and activities without compromising their health, well-being, dignity and/or rights.
 Hazing can cause irreparable harm to victims, victims’ families and the University community.
 BGSU has zero tolerance for any form of hazing.

 Those in distress may sometimes turn to you for support, advice and referral to other sources of help.
 You might also observe students who appear to be having difficulties and wonder how you might be able to support them or find that others come to you expressing concerns about a student.

-The Wellness Connection is committed to supporting healthy lifestyle behaviors through programs which incorporate all aspects of wellness.
+The Office of Health and Wellness is committed to supporting healthy lifestyle behaviors through programs which incorporate all aspects of wellness.
 The Falcon Health Center, a collaborative facility between BGSU and Wood County Hospital, offers preventative and illness-related health services provided by a medical staff of physicians, nurse practitioners and a team of supportive colleagues.
 Keeping up-to-date with BGSU COVID-19 resources and protocols will help keep both you and our campuses safe and healthy.

 Title IX prohibits all forms of sex harassment and crimes of domestic violence, dating violence, sexual assault and stalking (as defined by the Clery Act) and BGSU reaffirms its commitment to build a welcoming, safe, and diverse environment.

 - Educate yourself about how to assist individuals in distress

 - Speak with the individual privately and use specific examples of what you are observing to let them know you are concerned about their well-being

 - Do not promise confidentiality concerning situations that require mandatory reporting

 - Share your concerns with others who can help